 To take but one example, Kazakhstan, already a PfP Partner, can benefit from NATO’s extensive energy security expertise.
 It already engages with the NATO Energy Security Centre of Excellence.
 Kazakhstan could further develop secure and internationally compliant nuclear infrastructure, reducing its dependence on any single actor like Russia’s Rosatom or analogous Chinese companies.

-There are three generally discussed possibilities for construction of Kazakhstan’s newly approved nuclear power plant (NPP).
-One is that Russia is sole contractor.
-Another is that China is sole contractor.
+There are three generally discussed possibilities for the construction of Kazakhstan’s newly approved nuclear power plant (NPP).
+One is that Russia is the sole contractor.
+Another is that China is the sole contractor.
 Each of these choices has its own rationale yet also geo-economic and geopolitical drawbacks for Kazakhstan.
-Third, Kazakhstan’s President Kassym-Jomart Tokayev has publicly stated that he favors an international consortium with participation by companies from China, France, Russia, and South Korea.
+Third, Kazakhstan’s President Kassym-Jomart Tokayev has publicly stated that he favours an international consortium with participation by companies from China, France, Russia, and South Korea.
 This option, however, faces logistical challenges, particularly in dividing responsibilities among consortium members and determining the sourcing of critical components.

 Tokayev has already discussed with France’s President Emmanuel Macron the possible participation of the French companies Orano and EDF in particular.
 Orano focuses on various aspects of the nuclear fuel cycle, including uranium mining, enrichment, and waste management.
 EDF specializes in design, construction, and operational management.

 This opens the door to a fourth possibility.
 Orano, EDF and the British-German firm Urenco together can provide all the NPP construction and management services necessary to realize the project.
-But Kazatomprom, which focuses on mainly on mining and processing, has not been mentioned in any of these schemes.
+But Kazatomprom, which focuses mainly on mining and processing, has not been mentioned in any of these schemes.

 An offer to take Kazatomprom into a Western consortium and to make capacity building in Kazakhstan an explicit goal of the project, would have to be welcomed in Astana.
 Cooperation via NATO platforms could likewise offer Kazakhstan access not only to technical specialists from NATO countries but also to more joint training exercises and workshops, to complement an exchange of knowledge on best practices in nuclear safety and energy resilience.